mayurit83/json-tree-visualizer/README.md

 }

-Search examples:
+Search Examples:

-$.user.name → John
+$.user.name → “John”

-$.user.address.city → New York
+$.user.address.city → “New York”

-$.items[0].name → Laptop
+$.items[0].name → “Laptop”

-$ → Root object

-🤝 Contribution
+🤝 Contributing

-Contributions and suggestions are always welcome!
-You can open an issue or submit a pull request on GitHub.
+If you’d like to improve this project, feel free to fork the repo and create a pull request.

 📝 License

-This project is open source and available under the MIT License.
+This project is open-source under the MIT License.

-🙏 Acknowledgments

-React Flow

-Vite

-React

-👩‍💻 Author

-Mayuri Thorat
+💬 Contact

+For any queries or suggestions, feel free to reach out.
-Built with ❤️ using React and React Flow.
+Made with ❤️ using React and React Flow.